primer3-org/primer3docs/reference_docs/readme.txt

 PRIMER_MIN_QUALITY (int; default 0)

-The minimum sequence quality (as specified by PRIMER_SEQUENCE_QUALITY) allowed within a primer.
+The minimum sequence quality (as specified by SEQUENCE_QUALITY) allowed within a primer.

 PRIMER_MIN_END_QUALITY (int; default 0)

-The minimum sequence quality (as specified by PRIMER_SEQUENCE_QUALITY) allowed within the 5' pentamer of a primer.
+The minimum sequence quality (as specified by SEQUENCE_QUALITY) allowed within the 5' pentamer of a primer.